Best Scope for AK 47 – The 4 Best Optics in 2023

 Common Problems and How to Deal with Them

-On the downside, the 24 mm objective lens isn’t wide enough to really let you use the scope in lowlight environments.
+On the downside, the 24 mm objective lens isn’t wide enough to really let you use the scope effectively in lowlight environments.
 I found that it didn’t collect enough light to make a worthwhile optic partner for my AK-47 during the dusk and dawn hours of the day.
-This can be offset by simply using the optic in the right light environments, of course or to mitigate this, I paired the scope with a high-quality flashlight for early morning or dusk hunts, which significantly improved visibility.
+While the illuminated reticle helped in low light, the overall image lacked contrast which made precise aiming more difficult.
+To mitigate this, I paired the scope with a high-quality flashlight for early morning or dusk hunts, which significantly improved visibility.

 Key Features